bensauer/saywizard/readme.md

-A script to run a Wizard of Oz test from a plain text script on OSX using "say".
+#Say, Wizard!

-USE
+A script to run a Wizard of Oz voice interface test from a plain text file on OSX using "say".
+Press a key to have your mac read phrases from your text file.

-1. Download and unzip my script to your home folder
+##USE

-2. Edit (or copy over) the text file ‘saywizard/script.txt’ in the folder with your phrases.
+1. Download and unzip this script to your mac
-3. open Applications / Utilities / Terminal, and type 'cd saywizard' to enter the directory where this script is (or wherever you put it).
+2. Edit the text file 'script.txt' in the unzipped 'saywizard' folder with your phrases.
-4. type 'python wizardofoz.py' to run the script.
+3. Double-click startSayWizard.command to run a test.
-5. Press the relevant key to have your mac say the phrase.
+4. Press the relevant key to have your mac say your phrases.

 Written by @bensauer.
-Hat-tip to @abijones at Google for the idea.
+Hat-tip to @jonesabi at Google for the idea.